Holiday Tips - Ladies first

 Hitchhiking

-If you are determined to hitchhike, please only during daytime, and try and make sure that there is a female driver, or at least one other female in the car.
+If you are determined to hitchhike, then do so only during daylight hours and make sure that the driver is female, or that there is at least one other female in the car.

 Clothes & Dressing up (or down)